Facebook is free and will always be.

 Facebook is a wonderful tool for communication, but only if you use it wisely.
 That’s why you need to understand how Facebook works, how they track and use your data, and how to protect yourself.

-Facebook operates as a platform connecting individuals and businesses, offering communication tools for users and advertising opportunities for companies.
+Facebook operates as a platform that connects individuals and businesses, providing communication tools for users and advertising opportunities for companies.
+It gathers user information to provide businesses with analytical insights and reporting tools.

 Facebook is a platform business.
 The business model of online platforms involves bringing at least two groups of people or businesses together at one single location on the internet.